-In the work of Schlechtriem et al. (2012), a significant positive correlation was found between the accumulation of contaminants and the lipid content of the tissues.
-Therefore, the fat content of the liver could explain the higher concentration of As, compared to muscle tissue, where the low fat content results in lower bioaccumulation of As.
+Schlechtriem et al. (2012) observed a significant positive correlation between the accumulation of contaminants and the lipid content of the tissues.
+Therefore, the fat content of the liver could explain the higher concentration of As compared to muscle tissue, where the low fat content results in lower bioaccumulation of As.